psychemedia/middle-english-romances/sir-orfeo.md

 And closed about, and made her fly,
 And would not let her there remain.

-" Alas ! alas ! " he gan to cry,
+" Alas! alas! " he gan to cry,
 "Why will not death dispel my pain?
 Alas! alas! would I could die
 Now I have seen my love again.
 Alas, that I must live, who fain
 Would perish! for I dared not speak
 To her, nor she to me.
 Ah, vain
-Is life ; alas ! my heart will break ! "
+Is life; alas! my heart will break! "

 "But nay," he cried at last, "not so:
 I too shall wend, tide what betide,